Eagle Bluff, Fowler’s Camp, Goulet Bluff & Whalebone

 To book an overnight camp

-• The sites are patrolled by a Ranger, however permits cannot be purchased from the Ranger.
+- The sites are patrolled by a Ranger, however camping fees cannot be collected by the Ranger.

-• Permits are for 24 hours and restricted to ONE NIGHT ONLY at ANY of the four campsites.
-For example if you stay at Eagle Bluff one night, you cannot stay at Fowlers camp the following night.
+- Bookings are for 24 hours and restricted to ONE NIGHT ONLY at ANY of the four campsites.
+For example, if you stay at Eagle Bluff one night, you cannot stay at Fowlers camp the following night.

 Eagle Bluff is a great place to view marine life from a height.
 The shallow waters below the boardwalk are full of life – sharks, rays, turtles, fish and the occasional dugong.
 The boardwalk also has views of two small limestone islands where seabirds breed.
 On a clear day you can see Heirisson Prong across the water.